 Just as the ES14 Pro has its own app, the SC300i can be paired with the MySwingCaddie app (iOS or Android) for real-time, integrated shot data and statistics for each club.

-You don’t need the app to use the SC300, but we recommend installing it because it provides extra benefits including spin data and a video playback feature.
+You don’t need the app to use the SC300i, but we recommend installing it because it provides extra benefits including spin data and a video playback feature.
 It can be connected to the launch monitor via Bluetooth.